MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 The missingness of `'OUTAGE.DURATION'` and `'DEMAND.LOSS.MW'` both depend on `'CAUSE.CATEGORY'`.
 We will be using the `Total Variation Distance` (TVD) as our test statistic to see if the selected columns are Missing At Random (MAR).

 #### Testing whether `'OUTAGE.DURATION'` is MAR that depends on `'CAUSE.CATEGORY'`
-- Null Hypothesis: Missingness of `'OUTAGE.DURATION'` does NOT depends on `'CAUSE.CATEGORY'`
+- Null Hypothesis: Missingness of `'OUTAGE.DURATION'` does NOT depend on `'CAUSE.CATEGORY'`
 - Alternative Hypothesis: Missingness of `'OUTAGE.DURATION'` depends on `'CAUSE.CATEGORY'`

 <iframe